 21.3 QoE Measurement Continuity for Mobility

-QoE measurement collection continuity for intra-system intra-RAT mobility is supported, with the Area Scope parameters configured by the OAM, where the network is responsible for keeping track of whether the UE is inside or outside the area scope.
+QoE measurement collection continuity for intra-system intra-RAT handover is supported, with the Area Scope parameters configured by the OAM, where the network is responsible for keeping track of whether the UE is inside or outside the area scope.
 A UE continues an ongoing QoE measurement even if it leaves the area scope, unless the network indicates to the UE to release the application layer measurement configuration.

-For the RRC_CONNECTED state mobility, the source gNB may transmit the information related to one or more application layer measurement configurations of the UE to the target gNB via XnAP or NGAP.
+For handover, the source gNB may transmit the information related to one or more application layer measurement configurations of the UE to the target gNB via XnAP or NGAP.
 For signalling-based QoE, the service type indication, QoE reference, and, optionally, the MCE IP address, measurement configuration application layer ID, MDT alignment information, area scope, slice support list for QMC, available RAN visible QoE metrics and measurement status are passed to the target gNB.
 For management-based QoE, the service type indication, measurement configuration application layer ID, the MCE IP address and QoE measurement status are passed to the target gNB.
 For RRC_INACTIVE state mobility, QoE measurement configuration(s) of a specific UE can be retrieved from the gNB hosting the UE context when it resumes to the RRC_CONNECTED state.

 For signalling-based QoE, at handover to a target gNB that supports QoE measurement collection, the target gNB decides which of the application layer measurement configurations should be kept or released, e.g., based on application layer measurement configuration information received from the source gNB in Xn/NG signalling.

+During mobility process for UEs configured with NR-DC, all the QoE/RVQoE measurement configurations at source gNB(s) are provided to target gNB(s).

+Under NR-DC deployment scenario, the SN should inform the MN if the SN has released a QoE configuration, via the QMC coordination procedure.

+For QoE sessions pertaining to data flows received via MBS broadcast, QoE measurement collection may continue during the RRC_INACTIVE and RRC_IDLE states, and the measurement results, if collected, may be provided to the network when the UE returns to the RRC_CONNECTED state.

+Upon UE’s transition from the RRC_IDLE to the RRC_CONNECTED state, the gNB serving the UE should ensure that it does not release an already configured signaling based QoE measurement configuration for the sake of configuring a new management-based QoE measurement configuration.

 When the UE resumes the connection with a gNB that does not support QoE, the UE releases all application layer measurement configurations.

 -------------------------------------------End of change-------------------------------------------